tacemonster/tacy-and-terry-destroy-the-world/README.md

 Destiny can be played on Playstation, Xbox, or Computer.
 Each of these platforms are isolated from reach other.
 In order to access the correct set of databases the platform identifier is included in the API request.
 The platform is encoded with the following identifiersi: 1 identifies with Xbox, 2 with the Playstation 4, and 4 with a computer.

+If you want to test it out but don't have a palyer name, feel free to use *shark90%231673*

 # Implementations

-This program is heavily reliant to the API interface that Bungie provides.
+This program is relies heavily on the API interface that Bungie provides.
 When the information required has been entered an initial request is sent to Bungie.
 This request requires the player name and platform to construct the correct url to send.
 This request also requires the api key attached to header when the request is sent.
-The responce is then parced to obtain the member id.
-This is how Bungie trackes each player.
-The member id is then used to obtain what gear a player has equiped at any given time.
-The responce to this request is a set of gear ids imbeded in a json object.
-Each of these items used to be kept in an SQLite database.
-This is no longer required and this information can now be requested using the API.
+The response is then parsed to obtain the Member ID.
+This is how Bungie tracks each player.
+The Member ID is then used to obtain what gear a player has equipped at any given time.
+The response to this request is a set of gear IDs imbedded in a json object.

+When we started this project, we found documentation saying that we should download and use an SQLite database to perform these requests.
+Once we got it up and running, we found that none of the values we were trying to identify were being matched by anything in the database.
+At this point we realized that the database is out of date, and the item information can now be requested using the API.

 The item names and flavor text is taken from the response to these recent calls and displayed.

 Features to add: